microsoft/Industry-Links/PowerAutomateFlows.md

 ### Configure data source

-Create a parameters file for the data source workflow with the required parameters for your use case.
-See [customconnectors.parameters.json.tmpl](scripts/modules/MsIndustryLinks/templates/data_source/customconnector/customconnectors.parameters.json.tmpl) or [azureblob.parameters.json.tmpl](scripts/modules/MsIndustryLinks/templates/data_source/azureblob/azureblob.parameters.json.tmpl) for examples.
+Create a workflow configuration file for the data source workflow with the required parameters for your use case.
+See [workflow.json.tmpl](scripts/modules/MsIndustryLinks/templates/workflow.json.tmpl) for an example.

 The supported workflow data sources include: Azure Blob Storage and Custom Connectors.